 What's in this article?

-This framework is the actual template that I start with when designing a digital strategy for a new law firm client.
+This framework is the actual template that we start with when we design a strategy for a new legal client.

-I use this proven framework as a mental model to ensure that I have all of the proven best practices, from Kaleidico’s 15 years of experience, baked into every new law firm client’s legal marketing strategy.
+We use this framework as a mental model to ensure that we have all of the proven best practices.
+We bake Kaleidico’s 15 years of experience into every new client’s legal marketing strategy.

 Any new strategy has to begin with your ideal outcomes.